auth0/docs/articles/rules/legacy/index.md

 * Enable __multifactor__ authentication, based on context (e.g. last login, IP address of the user, location, etc.).

 ::: note
-You can find more examples of common Rules on Github at <a href="https://github.com/auth0/rules">auth0/rules</a>.
+You can find more examples of common Rules on Github at [auth0/rules](https://github.com/auth0/rules).
 :::

 ## Video: Using Rules

 Watch this video learn all about rules in just a few minutes.

 <%= include('../../videos/_video', { id: 'g7dy1fpwc3' }) %>